aineon/velvet-goldmine/README.md

 - While any user of the site can read the data, only admins/superusers can create, update and delete data on the site.

 ### **Existing Features**
-- The site contains 7 seperate custom apps.
+- The site contains 7 separate custom apps.
 Each app has its own set of features.
     - Home
     - Products
     - Bag